Department of Culture strongly objects to Goodman Kildare Street plan

 The Department of Culture has strongly objected to plans by a Larry Goodman family-backed company to demolish a group of historic buildings in Dublin city centre to make way for a new office development.

-Last November, Ternary Ltd lodged plans to demolish 47, 48 and 49 Kildare Street and No 1 Nassau Street to make way for a new office development.
+Last November, Ternary Ltd lodged plans to demolish numbers 47, 48 and 49 Kildare Street and 1 Nassau Street to make way for a new office development.

-The plan has already provoked strong opposition from An Taisce, the Kilkenny Group and others.
-Now the Department of Culture and Heritage has told Dublin City Council that the proposal “represents a significant and adverse loss of built heritage and a detrimental change in this quarter which the department cannot support”.
+The plan has provoked strong opposition from An Taisce, the Kilkenny Group and others.
+Now the department has told Dublin City Council the proposal “represents a significant and adverse loss of built heritage and a detrimental change in this quarter which the department cannot support”.

 The department argued that the planned “monolithic block has a significant and detrimental impact on the surviving vista along Nassau Street arising from its relentless elongated facade treatment which fails to reference the logic of the original street plan, its materials and the rhythm of the original building plots”.